 Reconsideration: Another Phone Call

-Another great way to seek a desired reversal is helping an unemployment law judge reach the conclusion that a second or subsequent phone conference is necessary.
+Another great way to seek the desired reversal is helping an unemployment law judge reach the conclusion that a second or subsequent phone conference is necessary.
 In other words, facts or evidence was missed and a second phone call would clarify an incomplete record.

 Of course, a lot of workers and employees do not like this idea because they need their benefits immediately.
 I understand this need.
 As mentioned earlier which is worth repeating, a reconsideration for unemployment benefits is not a sprint.